 Have you noticed neutral colors are becoming a staple this summer?
 But what is a neutral look anyway?

 A neutral look is an outfit where neutral colors are predominant.
-Initially, neutral colors were defined as basic colors like white, black and gray.
-In the fashion world however, neutrals also include “in between” tones such as off-white shades like beige, cream, ivory as well as the so-called “earth tones” which include warmer hues like many shades of browns, and cooler ones such as navy blues and sage greens.
+Initially, neutral colors were defined as basic colors like white, black, and gray.
+In the fashion world, neutrals also include “in-between” colors such as off-white shades like beige, cream, ivory as well as the so-called “earth tones” which include warmer hues like many shades of browns, and cooler shades such as navy blues and sage greens.
 In short, colors you would find primarily in nature, hence “earth” in their name.

-Neutrals are great colors in my opinion.
-Not only are they practical but also because they are soft colors that don’t compete with others, they never go out of style, making them a perfect addition to any capsule wardrobe.
-Neutrals are like a blank canvas that you can use to build your entire outfit from and because they are so easy on the eyes, they transmit a sense of calm and peace by the person who’s wearing them.
-But you must be asking yourself, how do I wear neutrals?
+Neutrals are great colors.
+Not only because they’re practical but also they never go out of style.
+Neutrals are like a blank canvas that you can use to build your entire outfit from, and because they are so easy on the eyes, they transmit a sense of calm and peace by the person who’s wearing them.
+But you must be asking yourself, how do I style neutral look?

-One of the things I like most about neutral colors is that they are so easy to wear.
-Because they don’t require much thought or effort from your part they can make you look put together effortlessly in no time.
+One of the things I like most about neutrals is that they are easy to wear.
+Because they don’t require much thought or effort from your part and they can make you look put together effortlessly in no time.
 However, if you’re looking for inspiration, I have a few style ideas that can help you get creative with it.